goteamup/backend-take-home-template/README.md

 Pointers:
 - Don't implement any logic related to online payments or transactions.
 Gymtastic deals only in cash :)

+### Priority Booking

+Gymtastic would like to allow some customers to book in advance of other customers.
+Some classes are popular and can fill up fast, so the business wants to ensure its most valued customers can get spots.
+Design a system that sets a default for how early customers can book classes before their start time and that allows the business to define segments of customers who can book classes on custom timelines.

 ### Workout Tracking